BitciTeknoloji/coin-api-docs/README.md

 * low: Lowest price in the last 24 hours.
 * change: Change price in the last 24 hours.
 * volume: Total volume in the last 24 hours.
-* timeStamp: Unix UTC timestamp date and time.
+* timestamp: Unix UTC timestamp date and time.

 ## Available Coin / Currency Tickers